mdtanker/polartoolkit/docs/installation.md

 ## Common errors

-If you get errors related to GDAL and GMT, try reinstall Geopandas and PyGMT with the following command:
+If you get errors related to GDAL and GMT, try reinstalling Geopandas and PyGMT with the following command:

     mamba install geopandas pygmt --force-reinstall